Fees

 Sequencer Fees

-Vertex charges a flat fee for interactions with the Vertex Sequencer, denominated in USDC, to compensate for the gas paid to the underlying blockchain while allowing for a faster trading experience via lightning-fast order matching.
+Vertex charges a straightforward flat fee, denominated in USDC, for interactions with the Vertex Sequencer.
+This fee covers the gas costs associated with the underlying blockchain while delivering a seamless and low-latency trading experience via lightning-fast order matching.

 Of note, sequencer fees are approximate values for withdraws and deposits denominated in the corresponding asset.
 Fees are subject to change over time as gas fees and other variables are adjusted, but they should remain relatively stable within months of launch.